TaylanUB/scheme-bytestructures/README.md

     ;; foo.y[2] = 42;
     (my-struct-set! bytevector y 2 42)

-Note that we don't use the bytestructure data type anymore; we work directly on bytevectors.
+(Note that we don't use the bytestructure data type anymore; we work directly on bytevectors.
 The struct fields are also implicitly quoted and can't be variable references, since their look-up will happen at compile time.
-The ref-helper will be explained later.
+The ref-helper will be explained later.)

+There are also "dynamic" bytestructure descriptors, whose behavior depends on the bytevector on which they're used.
+For instance a binary file format may specify that there are tag bytes declaring the lengths of following fields.
+The system can express this cleanly.

 Supported platforms